emwap/stream-paper/paper.md

     return (f (g a))
 ~~~

-The final result is as efficient as one can possibly hope for.
+The result does not create an intermediate stream which is as
+efficient as one can hope for.
+Fusing combinators other than `map`

-Fusing combinators other than `map` follows a similar pattern.
+follows a similar pattern.

 # Avoiding Multiple Loop Variables